qwefgh90/maplint/.github/Design.md

 >
 > ##### RawXMLMapper
 > The data structure represents XML structure and locations
-> for elements, attrs, placeholders,
+> for elements, attrs, placeholders.
+> - It has inheritance.
 >
 >
 > ```java